Passengers carted off in stretchers as Vegas flight stranded in extreme heat

 Those in the cabin were instructed to remain in their seats until paramedics could meet the plane.

-The Fox producer witnessed passengers faint and others soil themselves as the plane sat in the baking 111-degree heat.
+As the situation worsened, the Fox producer witnessed passengers faint and others soil themselves as the plane sat in the baking 111F (43.8C) heat.
+Flight attendants were seen running up and down the aisles with oxygen tanks and babies screamed as passengers were told to remain seated, according to Fox Business.

-At least five passengers were carted off the plane in a stretcher, as was at least one staff member.
+At least five passengers were carted off the plane in a stretcher.

+“I am just shook,” said Fox News producer Krista Garvin who was on the flight.

 Passengers were reportedly given the choice to stay on the plane or leave and rebook their flights to Atlanta.
+The pilot instructed passengers to “hit your call button if you’re having a medical emergency,” according to the Fox Business report.
+It said flight attendants had also fallen ill and at least one flight attendant was wheeled out on a stretcher with an oxygen mask on.

 The flight was eventually rescheduled for Tuesday morning and canceled again.